-- 1. Take immediate actions to the detailed recommendations in this report. - 2.
-Take some time to review the incidents reported during this period, in addition to the ones included in this and previous reports and please let us know if these are part of the regular function of your systems. - 3.
-The majority of the vulnerabilities found can be hardened by taking into consideration the best practices for SSL/TLS implementation where old versions of SSL are not allowed, the same way, the use of known vulnerable cipher suits (e.g. RC4) should not be permitted.
-Take special focus on the following hosts: 200.90.137.94, 200.90.137.83, 200.46.227.230 and 200.46.19.100. - 4.
-It is important to set up valid certificates that can be trusted on the following hosts: 200.90.137.91, 200.90.137.94, 200.46.19.100, 200.90.137.84, 200.90.137.83 and 200.46.227.230.
-This because there are attack methods that involve spoofing a service such as a webmail and because the official service does not have a valid certificate, it is possible that clients believe the attackers service is the official one which might cause credential theft, data leakage, among others. - 5.
-We strongly recommend not to allow any connections through telnet (not open is always better than filtered if it is not supposed to be used) to any of your systems, regardless of whether the connections are established inside the local network or over the internet. - 6.
-If hosts 200.46.227.227 and 200.46.19.98 are listening on port 80, we strongly recommend to migrate to port 443, because even though connection attempts to this port from the outside have been dropped, we have registered many attempts from several Public IP addresses. - 7.
-Take notice to the solution process of the Internet Key Exchange (IKE) Aggressive Mode with Pre-Shared Key, described in the Vulnerabilities by severity section of the technical report on hosts 200.46.227.227 and 200.46.19.98.
+1. Take immediate action on the recommendations detailed in this report.

+2. Take some time to review the incidents reported during this period, in addition to those included in this and previous reports, and let us know if these are part of the normal function of your systems.

+3. Most of the vulnerabilities found can be hardened if the best practices for SSL / TLS implementation are taken into account where old versions of SSL are not allowed, in the same way, the use of known vulnerable encryption suits (eg example, RC4) should not be allowed.
+Pay special attention to the following hosts: 200.90.137.87, 200.90.137.89, 200.46.227.230 and 200.90.137.83.

+4. It is important to set up valid certificates, because there are attack methods that involve falsifying a service such as a web mail and because the official service does not have a valid certificate, it is possible that clients believe that the attackers service is the official one that could cause the theft of credentials, the leakage of data, among others.

+5. We strongly recommend not allowing any connection through telnet, (not open, it is always better to be filtered if not used) to any of your systems, regardless of whether the connections are established within the local network or through the Internet.
+This port is attacked around 57%.

+6. If the hosts 200.46.227.227 and 200.46.19.98 are listening on port 80, we strongly recommend migrating to port 443, because even though connection attempts from outside have been interrupted, we have recorded many attempts from several IPs such as: 31.184 .195.108, 35.233.37.65, 47.91.216.243 and 66.74.78.94.

+7. Take note of the aggressive Internet Key Exchange (IKE) solution process with preshared key, which is described in the section Vulnerabilities by severity of the technical report on hosts 200.46.227.227 and 200.46.19.98.